svzhukov/angelica-the-bot/README.md

 + Quickly look up all the catalysts, their respective signs and heroes that use them (coming soon)
 + Gift your exchange points to other guild members if you feel generous, allowing them to request even more
 + Set the minimum score threshold after reaching which users won't be able to request more, before improving their score
++ See if it's a good day to gamble with your daily horoscope

 # Setup
 Invite [Angelica](https://discordapp.com/api/oauth2/authorize?client_id=635517667222224902&permissions=51200&scope=bot) to your server and it's ready to go!
 Use **!ahelp** to see all available commands and **!how** for a quick visual tutorial on how to use the bot.

-In order to use admin commands, setup the Discord role which will correspond to the bot admin role using !adminrole, default admin role is "**Angelica's Crew**".
+In order to use admin commands, setup the Discord role which will correspond to the bot admin role using **!adminrole**, default admin role is "**Angelica's Crew**".
 Changing the role requires Discord "**Manage Role**" permissions.

 Bot uses "**!**" and "**a!**" prefixes.